philpagel/ut8803e/README.md

 # Contributing

 If you are interested to contribute, please open an issue that clearly describes the change, feature or bugfix that you would like to suggest.
-If you want to implement or fix something yourself, you can submit a pull-request that addresses your issue.
-It makes sense to first discuss the issue before you get to work with coding.
-Please open a new branch for your pull request – do not use `main`.
+Please do not submit pull requests without discussing the issue first.

 The UNI-T programming manual suggests that there are at least two more status flags that haven't been implemented, yet and that I do not understand:

-* Series/Parallel (SER/PAL/) in capacity and inductance mode.
+* Series/Parallel (SER/PAL) in capacity and inductance mode.
 There are corresponding indicators on the LCD but I have no idea what that means.
 * Over/underflow – again not sure what exactly that is supposed to be.